rahukettu/todo-app/README.md

     App.js: Main entry point of the application.
-Manages the state of tasks and handles CRUD operations. components/AddTask.js: Component for adding new tasks with priority selection. components/TaskList.js: Component for displaying the list of tasks with options to toggle and delete.
+Manages the state of tasks and handles CRUD operations. components/AddTask.js: Component for adding new tasks with priority selection. components/TaskList.js: Component for displaying the list of tasks with options to toggle and delete. navigation/Navigation.js: Handles the navigation setup with React Navigation. screens/HomeScreen.js: Displays the list of tasks and provides navigation to the Add Task screen. screens/AddTaskScreen.js: Screen for adding a new task.

 License

 This project is licensed under the GNU General Public License (GPL) v3.0.
 Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please submit a pull request or open an issue.